cRaErBs/ipi-doc-source/source/iot_pi/HowToFlashImage.md

 * Eject the SD card and insert it into the LEC-PX30 board and power on the board to boot up.

-//Now, remove the SDcard and insert it into the SDcard slot on the carrier.

 **Note**: There is no need to configure the boot selector of the **LEC-PX30 with Industrial-Pi** for booting from the SD Card.
 You can directly insert the SD card and power on the system.